nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 ```
 This tutorial illustrates how we can avoid a discretization
 of the domain ``[L_0,L_1]`` and only discretize ``[0,L_0]``,
 by solving a NEP.
+The implementation described below
+is also directly available in the gallery: `nep_gallery("schrodinger_movebc")`.

 ## Derivation of reduced domain differential equation

 The technique is based on moving the boundary condition at ``L_1``
 to ``L_0``.
 This can be done without doing any approximation,
 if we allow the new artificial boundary condition at ``L_1``
 to depend on ``λ``.
-The technique is called absorbing boundary conditions.
+The technique is called *absorbing boundary conditions*.